msprITU/MobileTracking/MSPR-mobile/datacq/Readme.md

 - It will ask for permission to use the camera, if that is the case, allow it.

 - It has pretty simple user interface, just press "START" to start recording.
 When you press "STOP" the video would be recorded.

-#### Groundtruth Labeling of Object BB's

-After you have successfully recorded a video, you can use [DarkLabel](https://darkpgmr.tistory.com/16) for labeling.